 Once you realize that you’re dreaming, remind yourself that you are safe.

-You’re not in any danger and are in fact lying cozy and secure in your bed.
+You’re not in any danger.
+In fact, you are lying in your cozy bed.

-Just like a scary movie or game, what you’re experiencing now may be frightening, but it’s not real.
+Just like a scary movie or game, what you’re experiencing inside a lucid dream nightmare, may be frightening, but it’s not real.

 In one of my earliest lucid dreams, a monster stood next to my bed, grinning at me with teeth each the size of my hand.